d-fine/DatalandMCP/README.md

            ...
    ```

-   For `model` use the chosen name for `titleModel` from the previous step.
+   For `model` use the name of the deployed model (`titleModel` from the previous step).
 Amend `name` and `label` according to the used GPT version.
    The other values must **not** be changed.

-5. **Start the containers**:
+5. **Start the services**:
    ```bash
    docker compose up -d
    ```
    **Note**: Initially, LibreChat may report that the connection to the MCP server has failed.
-This occurs because the LibreChat container starts more quickly than the DatalandMCP container; hence, the MCP server might not yet be running.
-As soon as the server is running, LibreChat will connect without requiring a container restart.
+This occurs because the LibreChat service starts more quickly than the DatalandMCP service; hence, the MCP server might not yet be running.
+As soon as the server is running, LibreChat will connect without requiring a restart.

 6. **Create a LibreChat account**: Navigate to http://localhost:3080 and create an account.